Marketing

 Event cancellation email template with refund information

-With regret, we must inform you that (organizer) has made the decision to cancel (event).
+With regret, we must inform you that (organizer) has made the decision that we need to cancel (event).
 Unfortunately, (reason) will prevent us from holding the event as planned.

 All ticket holders will receive a full refund using the original payment method within 10 business days.
 In the event that (organizer) is able to reschedule the event, all original ticket holders will receive a presale code for the purchase of a new ticket.